winitzki/scall/tutorial/programming_dhall.md

 Church-encoded type constructors such as lists and trees are covariant in their type arguments.

-As an example, let us implement a `Functor` evidence for the type constructor `Tree` in the curried Church encoding:
+As an example, here is a `Functor` evidence for the type constructor `TreeC` defined in a curried Church encoding:

 ```dhall
 let TreeC = λ(a : Type) → ∀(r : Type) → (a → r) → (r → r → r) → r